AKCDNG/AKCDNG/README.md

 - 👯 I enjoy working together with other people and being challenged on new projects.
 - 💻 I look forward to land my first job as a junior developer.
 - 🤓 If you wish to collaborate on any project, please reach out!
-- 📫 You can reach me here or on my [Linkedin](https://www.linkedin.com/in/anishkakaiya/) profile
+- 📫 You can reach me here or on my [Linkedin](https://www.linkedin.com/in/anishkakaiya/) profile.

 ### Languages and Tools: